ehealthsuisse/EPR-by-example/files/AuthenticateUser.md

 The transaction shall be performed by the primary system when the user aims to access the EPR.
 The primary system shall redirect the user agent (browser) to the IdP authentication endpoint with a *AuthnRequest* message as defined in **[Assertions and Protocols for the OASIS Security Assertion Markup Language (SAML) V2.0](http://docs.oasis-open.org/security/saml/v2.0/saml-core-2.0-os.pdf)**.

+When the user is authenticated by the IdP, the IdP responds with a HTTP redirect to the registered endpoint of the primary system as specified in **[Bindings for the OASIS Security Assertion Markup Language (SAML) V2.0](http://docs.oasis-open.org/security/saml/v2.0/saml-bindings-2.0-os.pdf)**.

 ### Message Semantics

 #### Request Message